 As school and kindergarden have started I am trying to make as many healthy energy bars that the kids can have in the morning or on-the go.
-These oat bars are one of the best I’ve made, packed with flavor and healthy ingredients, no cholesterol, no refined sugar, but still chocolaty, rich, a bit fudgy and with an amazing texture.
+These Healthy No-Bake Chocolate Peanut Butter Oat Bars are one of the best I’ve made, packed with flavor and healthy ingredients, no cholesterol, no refined sugar, but still chocolaty, rich, a bit fudgy and with an amazing texture.

 No doubt kids will love them and ask for more without you feeling the guilt for giving them unhealthy snacks.